 Q: How to create a DIY hardware power button?

 A: You can send power button events by connecting GPIO21 to ground.

-You can enable the feature by using a settings option found in Settings -> System -> Advanced settings -> Power button.
+You can enable the feature by using a settings option found in Settings -> System -> Raspberry Pi settings -> Power button.